rhelsing/accord_documentation/README.md

 This is the accord documentation and employee handbook and intends to accomplish 3 goals:

 1. Outline core processes
-2. Serve as a growing Q/A knowledge base
+2. Establish team values
-3. Establish cultural values
+3. Serve as a growing Q/A knowledge base